-- Simple turn based tactical combat.
+- Simple turn based tactical combat with different characters and enemy types.

 - Develop your skills through the skill tree system to define your playstyle.